Portraits L

 Inside the shaft where the dumb waiter goes up and down, Ian pointed out the original wall of the house.
 It was here that we could see the way the wall had been drawn on, “ruled and lined rendered walls,” to make it look like it was made of stone.

 The servants would have lived in the basement and in the outbuildings to the side of the house in the coachyard and stable block.
 The top of the house was the nursery.
 I took a photo of the outbuildings from the top floor of the house, the attic storey.
-In this photograph you can see the arches of the coach house.
-Servants would have lived above.

 You can just about see the solar panels which have been carefully installed, in such a way as not to damage the roof slates, which have been repaired and replaced by the current owners.
 The building on the left is new, but has been so well-made that it looks like the older buildings!
 Here again Ian pointed out how the render has been decorated so that around the new arches, it looks like stonework but is really cement plaster, carefully etched to mimic the original cut stone of the adjacent coach-house doorways.